KittyMac/flynn/README.md

 ### Actor-Model Programming

-Flynn grafts Actor-Model programming onto Swift, providing a new level of safety and performance to your Swift code.
+Flynn grafts Actor-Model programming onto Swift, providing a new level of safety and performance to your concurrent Swift code.
 Here's what you need to know:

 #### Actors are concurrency safe Swift classes